Badbird5907/thermal-camera/README.md

 # Thermal Camera
-This is my design of a cheap and affordable thermal camera (< $50)!.
+This is my design of a cheap and affordable thermal camera (< $60, excl shipping)!.
 It utilizes the MLX90640 as the image sensor, and the esp32 to process and display the images on a TFT LCD screen.

+I made this project because off the shelf thermal cameras are exuberantly expensive, and I need one to figure out if my PCBs are shorting.

 # Screenshots
 ![image](https://github.com/user-attachments/assets/bfb91cfb-b7ea-49b0-bfd7-bb6e16e3c23b)